luluzhou1/alinush.github.io/_posts/2025-06-03-the-spartan-zksnark-framework.md

 Therefore, the product is zero when $\X\ne \b$.
 </details>

-### Zerocheck
+### Multivariate zerocheck

-Suppose, we want to check that a polynomial
+We want to check that:
 \begin{align}
 F(\X) = 0, \forall X\in \binS
 \end{align}
-Then, there is a nice zerocheck-to-sumcheck reduction for this!
+There is a nice zerocheck-to-sumcheck reduction for this!
 Let:
 \begin{align}
 \label{eq:G}